evans-costa/screenshot-pipeline/README.md

 ## Key Features

-* Everytime you make a push on your repo, the GitHub Action will run a pipeline CI workflow
+* Everytime you make a push on the repo, the GitHub Action will run a pipeline CI workflow
+* This pipeline will take a deploy preview made by Vercel
-* This pipeline will make a screenshot of your deployed website
+* It will make a screenshot of this deployed preview website
 * If not pass in the visual regression test, generates an artifact with the differences
-* If pass, the pipeline will commit the new snapshot and update the image in your repo README.md
+* If pass, the pipeline will commit the new snapshot and update the image in README.md

 ## Motivation